andrewbartlett0/off_psi4/examples/potential_errors/README.md

 Errors thrown by Quanformer/Python:
  * `KeyError` from processing results.
 Did you remember to specify `spe` for single point calculations?
+ * `ValueError` from `stitchSpe.py`.
+Did you specify the right keywords to extract the right SD tag?

 Errors thrown by Psi4:
  * `namingErr.dat`          Bad molecule name specification for Psi4.
 Avoid underscores.